scala/docs.scala-lang/_overviews/core/value-classes.md

       def this(y: Double) = this(y.toInt)
           ^

-A value class cannot have lazy vals or vals as members and cannot have nested classes, traits, or objects:
+A value class cannot have lazy vals, vars, or vals as members and cannot have nested classes, traits, or objects:

     class NoLazyMember(val evaluate: () => Double) extends AnyVal {
       val member: Int = 3
+      var y: Int = 4
       lazy val x: Double = evaluate()
       object NestedObject
       class NestedClass
     }

-    Invalid.scala:2: error: this statement is not allowed in value class: private[this] val member: Int = 3 val member: Int = 3
+    Invalid.scala:2: error: this statement is not allowed in value class: val member: Int = 3 val member: Int = 3
           ^
-    Invalid.scala:3: error: this statement is not allowed in value class: lazy private[this] var x: Double = NoLazyMember.this.evaluate.apply() lazy val x: Double = evaluate()
+    Invalid.scala:3: error: this statement is not allowed in value class: var y: Int = 4 var y: Int = 4
           ^
-    Invalid.scala:4: error: value class may not have nested module definitions object NestedObject
+    Invalid.scala:4: error: this statement is not allowed in value class: lazy val x: Double = NoLazyMember.this.evaluate.apply() lazy val x: Double = evaluate()
                ^
+    Invalid.scala:5: error: value class may not have nested module definitions object NestedObject
+             ^
-    Invalid.scala:5: error: value class may not have nested class definitions class NestedClass
+    Invalid.scala:6: error: value class may not have nested class definitions class NestedClass
             ^